connoraking/Spotify-YouTube-Multiavariate-Analysis/README.md

 ### Insights into Song Characteristics

-- The analysis showed that certain song characteristics like `Danceability`, `Loudness`, and `uration_ms` are positively associated with song popularity across all metrics (Views, Likes, Comments, Stream).
+- The analysis showed that certain song characteristics like `Danceability`, `Loudness`, and `Duration_ms` are positively associated with song popularity across all metrics (Views, Likes, Comments, Stream).
 - Conversely, other attributes like `Energy`, `Speechiness`, `Acousticness`, `Instrumentalness`, `Liveness`, and `Valence` were negatively associated with song popularity.
 - These insights can inform music producers about the types of characteristics that are currently popular and could be emphasized in new music production.